aram35798/Pythagorean/README.md

-# PythagoreanA Python-based program that calculates the length of the hypotenuse or the missing side of a right triangle using the Pythagorean theorem.
+Python-based program that calculates the length of the hypotenuse or the missing side of a right triangle using the Pythagorean theorem.

 Description